 Wilson drew a number of the early sketch maps of the coastline of South Georgia; his precise drawings show much detail including location of navigation lights, major hazards and the position of the whaling stations.
 These drawing are now lodged in the Admiralty Hydrographic Office, Taunton.

 Wilson probably went on home leave in 1912 where he married Jean Robertson, who was born near Aberdeen on 23 February 1882.
 They had one son, Arnold James, born c1913.

-In 1914 Wilson was succeeded by Edward BINNIE as stipendiary magistrate of South Georgia, and then probably returned to the UK where he seems to have collected his wife and infant son.
-In May 1915 the family arrived back in the Falkland Islands, and Wilson was appointed stipendiary magistrate of West Falkland, based at Fox Bay.
+In 1914 Wilson was succeeded by Edward BINNIE as stipendiary magistrate of South Georgia, and he then probably returned to the UK where he seems to have collected his wife and infant son.
+In May 1915 the Wilson family arrived back in the Falkland Islands, and Wilson was appointed stipendiary magistrate of West Falkland, based at Fox Bay.
 During this time Wilson also served as Falkland Islands Dependencies administrator on Deception Island for the summer seasons of 1915-1916 and 1916-1917.
 He travelled extensively and collected geological specimens from the Antarctic archipelago, Trinity Island and the South Shetland Islands.

 On 30 July 1918 Wilson resigned from government service; the Church Magazine on July 1918 reported:

 Mr J. Innes Wilson, after fifteen years in Government service, has resigned.
 During these years Mr Wilson has acted in many capacities and this has enabled him to gain a wide knowledge of the Falkland Islands and dependencies.
 During the last three years he has been Stipendiary Magistrate on the West Falklands, where by his tact and unfailing courtesy he has won general esteem.